 This assessment framework is built on a Consumption-based perspective in which environmental impacts of the entire product life cycle (raw material extraction, production, use phase, re-use/recycling and disposal) are allocated to the country where the product is consumed.
 Therefore, based on trade statistics, environmental impacts of the production of imported goods consumed in the EU are included in the analysis, whereas the impacts of production of exported goods are not.

 Goals of the study

-The two sets of indicators have a different scope.
 The Consumption footprint indicator focuses on country performance as well as at the performance of the EU as a whole.
-The Consumer footprint indicator focuses on the environmental impact of an average citizen addressing key elements of production and consumption as well as consumers lifestyle.
-The indicators can be employed for different goals:
+The Domestic footprint indicator focuses on the environmental impact of territorial activities of domestic production and consumption.
+The indicators can be employed for policy support:

 - Identification of environmental hotspots: the granularity of the indicators can provide information at different levels (environmental issues with the highest relevance, areas of consumption, product groups and products, life cycle stages of products, and of most relevant resource used or emissions to the environment).
 The indicators could be presented as 16 different environmental impact categories or as a single score.
 Biodiversity footprint could be presented as well.